Light Reflector Hood 101: The Ultimate Guide – Gro Indoor

 Beyond the bulb, consider the physical size of the hood.
 Measure your grow space to ensure the reflector will fit comfortably, leaving enough room for you to work around your plants.
 A hood that’s too large for your tent can create clearance issues, while one that’s too small won’t give you the light coverage you need.

-Prioritize Material Quality and Reflectivity
+Don't Skimp on Material and Reflectivity

 The whole point of a reflector is to reflect light, so the material it’s made from matters—a lot.
 High-quality reflectors use materials with excellent reflectivity, like hammered or pebbled aluminum, to scatter light evenly and intensely over your plants.
 A more reflective surface means less light is wasted, giving your plants more of the energy they need to thrive.